mungewell/pico-timecode/docs/PT-Thrifty.md

 the unit will return to 'Follow' mode.
 Disconnect the 3.5mm jack to return to 'Run' mode.

-Note: the 'Info' mode (button press from 'Run') will blink twice if there is an active calibration value for this FPS.

 Note: To clear a calibration the user needs to enter 'Calibration' mode, but then disconnect the 3.5mm jack BEFORE it completes the calibration process.